 You at College (opens new window)

 Developed in cooperation with Colorado State University, You at College is a comprehensive platform designed to improve student grit and resilience.
 It is a wellbeing portal that is always available to students via any device.
 The platform focuses on three domains: Succeed (academic and career success), Thrive (physical and mental health), and Matter (purpose and connection).
 Students complete assessments based on these three domains and resources are suggested based off their responses.
 Individual data is confidential, but administrators can use de-identified accumulated data collected by the platform to monitor campus progress and look at areas for improvement.
-Cost ranges from $1 to $3/per student based on the campus’s total enrollment.
+A study (PDF/1.11 Megabytes) that looked at the efficacy of the You at College program, at two institutions in the California State University system, found that the program was able to produce a remarkable impact and reach within a few months.
+Cost ranges from $1 to $3/per student based on the campus's total enrollment.
 There is also a one-time customization fee of $5,000.

 The Glow Media Project: Mental Health Education for a New Generation (opens new window)

 Glow Media is a nonprofit organization that was created by a parent, Trish Glowacki, after she realized that there was a need for improved education in mental health.
 The organization has been working to reduce the misconceptions and stigmas that surround mental health issues and reinforce the fact that mental health impacts us all.
 The site offers free resources, films, and companion guides for each of their films along with a free "How to" guide on how to use and apply their films.

 The Jed Foundation (opens new window)